Yateem: Plot

 Shiv Kumar, blinded by his new wife's lies, is devastated and furious.
-Without a moment's hesitation, he has his own adopted son arrested and thrown in jail.
+Without a moment's hesitation, he beats his own adopted son, and has him arrested and thrown in jail.
 With Krishna out of the way, Chanchal proceeds with her plan to marry Gauri off to Girivar, securing her wealth and ensuring her own control over the Yadav family.
 Gauri, however, refuses to be a pawn in their game.

 Meanwhile, Krishna, imprisoned for a crime he didn't commit, learns of the forced marriage.
 Desperate, he orchestrates a daring prison break.
 He races against time, crashing the wedding ceremony and kidnapping Gauri to save her from the forced union.
 On the run from both the police and Girivar's men, Krishna and Gauri find refuge in the rugged, desolate ravines of Chambal, a notorious den of dacoits.

 It is in these ravines that Krishna's past and present collide.
-He comes face-to-face with dacoit Purkhiya, the feared leader of the very gang his biological father belonged to.
+He comes face-to-face with dacoit Purkhiya, the feared leader of the very gang his biological father had earlier led.
 Through a series of tense encounters and revelations, Krishna learns the full, tragic truth about his parents' deaths and his true identity.
 He discovers that his father was not a heartless criminal but a victim of a corrupt system, and his own moral compass has been a testament to his innate goodness, not his bloodline.

 The plot builds to an explosive climax as Krishna, armed with the truth, prepares for a final showdown.
 He must clear his name, expose Chanchal and Girivar's treachery, and win back the trust of his father, Shiv Kumar.
 In a series of intense action sequences, Krishna uses his police training and his deep knowledge of the ravines to confront his enemies.
 He ultimately proves Chanchal's lies and defeats Girivar, but not without immense personal cost.

 The story's conclusion sees the truth come to light, and Krishna, no longer an orphan in the eyes of the world, is finally reunited with the girl who never lost faith in him.